Laziomania: the transfer market from Cristiano Ronaldo to one of Real Madrid B | A league

 Let’s go in order: here the discussion is not the names, if anything, the expectations of the square.
 The summer pinwheel is a kind of thermometer of what, somehow, journalists hope, smell, what they know and what they invent, what they hypothesize and what they hear, and what the fans would like.
 On one side of Rome the fans dream of the big shot, on the other they suspect the hunchback shot at the Tare.

 THE QUESTION – Tare at Lazio has now become synonymous with “he’s taking a stranger, who knows if he’s really strong and who knows why he’s taking him”.
-If generically in the world of football the ds is quite respected, and recognized, in Lazio home many have the strong suspicion that he is involved in an internal war that is causing the evil of Lazio.
+If generically in the world of football the ds is respected and recognized enough, in Lazio home many have the strong suspicion that he is involved in an internal war that is causing the evil of Lazio.
 I want to go beyond names, much further.
 They are all good if they are good players, if they arrive, and above all: IF Sarri wants them.

 The impression is that, for the umpteenth time, a showdown is taking place.
 Yet another, the third.
 Lazio, already struggling with the known liquidity index problems (solved), with a complex sale (that of Milinkovic-Savic) on which not only this could depend, but many market sessions.
 The sale that has often been postponed, due to inability, will, agreements, is now on the table.
 We have often said: we will be able to give a first vote to the market depending on how many new players arrive in Auronzo.
 Pleased to meet you, here is Marcos Antonio.
 Which, as Sarri candidly admitted, comes for a rather tragic economic occasion, the war in Ukraine.
 And he’s great huh, but he’s young, and he’s never tried the A. Like Mario Gila.
 Casale and Romagnoli in Serie A have already played very well, we limit ourselves to emphasizing, even if we all hope that this Spaniard is Fernando Hierro revived.
 But then?